GalaChain/sdk/docs/hackathon-deployment.md

    Once the status is `CC_DEPLOYED` you can visit the Swagger webpage: https://gateway.stage.galachain.com/docs/.
 You can find your chaincode (`gc-<eth-addr>`).
 If the version is still unknown (and you see `v?.?.?`), it means you may need to wait a couple of minutes till the chaincode is ready.

    Once it is ready, you can use the webpage to call chaincodes.
 It's good to start `PublicKeyContract/GetPublicKey` with empty object as request body.
 It should return the admin public key you provided before.

-## GC support internal notes

-To register a user, go to https://gitlab.com/gala-games/chain/platform/infrastructure-api/-/pipelines/new and provide:

-* Run for branch name or tag: `register-user`
-* Variable key: `CHAINCODE_IMAGE_NAME` and value: provided image name from the participant (should not contain `:`)
-* Variable key: `CHAINCODE_ADMIN_PUBLIC_KEY` and value: provided key from the participant
-* Variable key: `CHAINCODE_DEV_PUBLIC_KEYS` and value: provided keys from participant, separated by a single space

-Then run the pipeline and wait till it ends.
-If the output contains error response, it probably means, something was wrong with the input.